GalvanizeOpenSource/stats-shortcourse/src/regression-classification-metrics.rst

   **QUESTION**

-  What picture would you draw to explains the above model?

-  Hint: try adding more data into the plot above.
+  If you added data into the plot above where could you add them that might be a cause for concern?

 Now of course in real life you *first* get your data *and then* you estimate your model: